user12345019/Google_Drive/plsdothis.md

 ## New Stuff???

+make so can change profile pic

-make so auto focus on the txt enter
+make so can view people profile from click on mane

 make so fits on one screen, no scroll

 make so show who active

 ## File Sharing